ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    _______________________________________________________________
    End Epilogue Fri Mar  1 22:38:34 UTC 2024

 The experiment has successfully completed when all tasks say SUCCEEDED under STATE.
 Other potential statuses are: QUEUED, SUBMITTING, RUNNING, and DEAD.
-Users may view the ``slurm-########.out`` files to determine why a task may have failed.
+Users may view the log files to determine why a task may have failed.

 .. _run-batch-script: